Rosette-Kavira/Rosette-Kavira/README.md

 - 👋 Hi, I’m @Rosette-Kavira
 - 👀 I’m interested in GitHub
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate with the développers
+- 💞️ I’m looking to collaborate with the developpers
 - 📫 How to reach me kavirar7@gmail.com
 - 😄 Pronouns: Rosette
 - ⚡ Fun fact: